project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/115-robin-saluoks-and-kristjan-luha-on-how-to-start-paying-1500-grain-farmers-across-1m-hectares-for-soil-carbon.md

 ---
-title: 115 Robin Saluoks and Kristjan Luha on how to start paying 1500 grain farmers across 1M hectares for soil carbon
+title: 115 Robin Saluoks And Kristjan Luha On How To Start Paying 1500 Grain Farmers Across 1m Hectares For Soil Carbon
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-04-30)